Ahh, taking viewings with tenants in situ! What a royal pain in the rectum.

-My tenant isn’t exactly refusing me access in order to take viewings, but she’s making it incredibly difficult, consequently forcing me to have terrible thoughts, which all usually conclude with her crying like a blubbering baby, while I’m holding her bloody heart up in the air like a prized trophy and laughing like a hyena blitzed on amphetamine.
+My tenant isn’t exactly point-blank refusing me access in order to take viewings, but she’s making it incredibly difficult, which is encouraging me to have terrible thoughts, which all conclude with her crying like a blubbering baby, while I’m holding her bloody heart up in the air like a prized trophy and laughing like a hyena.

-So I want to touch on the subject of arranging viewings with unwilling tenants, because there seems to be conflicting opinions about this incredibly common dilemma.
+So I want to touch on the subject of arranging viewings with difficult tenants, because there seems to be conflicting opinions about this incredibly common dilemma, particularly regarding the landlords right of entry.

 The situation from both sides

 But on the other hand, the tenant is still the occupant; the property is still their home, and they’re not terribly encouraged by the idea of random punters trampling in and out of their home.
 Equally as understanding.

 In reality, most tenants won’t have an issue with viewings as long as they’re orchestrated with courtesy by the landlord.
 Granted, many landlords haven’t the foggiest what that entails.
-But for many reasons, viewings can often be problematic while there is a tenant in situ.
+But even so, there are many other reasons for why viewings can be problematic when there is a tenant in situ.

-It can be one of the trickiest and most irritating situations for both landlord and tenant, because there’s a legitimate argument from both parties- it’s easy to be sympathetic for either side.
-But it’s probably more irritating for landlords, and I say that while trying to remain unequivocally unbiased.
+It can be one of the trickiest and most irritating situations for both landlord and tenant, because there’s a legitimate argument for both parties, so it’s easy to be sympathetic for either side.
+But it’s probably more irritating for landlords, and I say that while trying to remain unequivocally unbiased and objective.
 The landlord simply has something more tangible to lose.
-Money.
+Money!

 So, who’s in the right?
 Morally, it can go either way (but who cares about morals, right?).
 Here’s how I’ve always understood it from a legal standpoint…